kanaria69/Mainecoco/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What do you call a careful wolf?
+Aware wolf.